wgtechlabs/log-engine/README.md

 ## ✨ Key Features

 - **🔒 Advanced Data Redaction (Enhanced!)**: Built-in PII protection with **custom regex patterns**, **dynamic field management**, and **environment-based configuration** - the first logging library with comprehensive security-first logging by default.
+- **🎯 Configurable Output Handlers (New!)**: Revolutionary output routing system supporting **custom destinations**, **multiple simultaneous outputs**, and **production-ready handlers** - redirect logs to files, HTTP endpoints, GUI applications, testing frameworks, or any custom destination with zero configuration complexity.
 - **⚡ Custom Redaction Patterns**: Add your own regex patterns for advanced field detection and enterprise-specific data protection requirements.
 - **🎯 Dynamic Field Management**: Runtime configuration of sensitive fields with case-insensitive matching and partial field name detection.
 - **🛠️ Developer-Friendly API**: Advanced redaction methods including `testFieldRedaction()`, `withoutRedaction()`, and comprehensive configuration management.
-- **📊 Comprehensive TypeScript Support**: Full type definitions with 10+ interfaces covering all functionality for maximum developer experience and IDE support.
+- **📊 Comprehensive TypeScript Support**: Full type definitions with 15+ interfaces covering all functionality for maximum developer experience and IDE support.
 - **🚀 Lightweight & Fast**: Minimal overhead with maximum performance - designed to enhance your application, not slow it down.
 - **📚 No Learning Curve**: Dead simple API that you can master in seconds.
 No extensive documentation, complex configurations, or setup required - Log Engine works instantly.
 - **🌈 Colorized Console Output**: Beautiful ANSI color-coded log levels with intelligent terminal formatting - instantly identify message severity at a glance with color-coded output.